-Member's Fee S\$
+Member's Fee

-Name of Board Committee FY2021 S\$
+Audit Committee 25,000 20,000

-Audit Committee 20,000
+Risk Management Committee 20,000 (no change) 20,000

-Risk Management Committee 20,000
+Nominating Committee 12,000 10,000

-Nominating Committee 10,000
+Remuneration Committee 12,000 10,000

-Remuneration Committee 10,000
+Board Sustainability Committee 20,000 (new) -

-To drive management behaviour and performance as well as to reflect the Company's commitment to protecting shareholder value and to ensure accountability for actions, the remuneration of key management personnel and selected senior executives is subject to a clawback scheme which was implemented in 2014.
-The clawback scheme allows the Company to reclaim, in exceptional circumstances, the incentive components of the remuneration from these key employees where negligence, misconduct or fraud has resulted in financial or reputational loss to the Company.
-The list of key executives subject to the clawback scheme is reviewed on a yearly basis.
+To drive management behaviour and performance as well as to reflect the Company's commitment to protecting shareholder value and to ensure accountability for actions, the remuneration of the KMT and selected senior executives was made subject to a clawback scheme which was implemented in 2014.
+The clawback scheme allows the Company to reclaim, in exceptional circumstances, the incentive components of the remuneration from these key employees, where negligence, misconduct or fraud has resulted in financial or reputational loss to the Company.
+The list of key executives subject to the clawback scheme is reviewed periodically.